 Related reading: Survival improvised cooking

-Cicadas are large winged edible insects that live underground for most of their lives.
-They are a good food source that can be located and collected easily in the wild.
-These edible insects are common across the North America, especially on the East Coast of the U.S. Cicadas were another food source preferred by the Native Americans.
+These edible insects are common across North America, especially on the East Coast of the U.S. Cicadas were another food source preferred by the Native Americans.
 Even today many hikers will add cicadas to their diet.
 Tibicen is the most common cicada in the U.S, it measures 1-2 inches in length and emerges every year.

 Related reading: Wild Edibles Summer Foraging